zng-ui/zng/TODO/_current.md

 * Refactor view to use only use clip chains, this is a requirement of the new webrender version.

+* Image example background does not render.
+* Add ImageSource args to equality.
+    - Otherwise if the same source is used in two different windows the cached image for the first window is shared, and parents can have different scale_factor and theme.
+* Add other icon fonts to font example.
+    - Add search.
+* Window example exit button closes the wrong window when there is more than one open.
 * Review minimized render-update.

 * Finish implementing window `parent`.